SSWConsulting/SSW.Rules.Content/rules/use-abbreviation/rule.md

 <!--StartFragment-->

 1. Avoid abbreviations whenever possible.
 Use the full name of the term or phrase instead.
-2. If you must use an abbreviation, define it the first time you use it in your writing.
-3. Avoid using abbreviations in titles, headings, and other prominent places.
+2. Especially, avoid using abbreviations in titles, headings, and other prominent places.
 This can make it hard for readers to understand the content.
-4. Be consistent with your use of abbreviations.
+3. If you must use an abbreviation, define it the first time you use it in your writing.
+4. If you must use an abbreviation, be consistent.
 If you use an abbreviation for a term or phrase, use it consistently throughout your writing.
-5. Avoid using uncommon or obscure abbreviations.
-Stick to abbreviations that are widely recognized and understood.

 <!--EndFragment-->